ActualGeniusIntellectual/logseq-store/pages/Quotes.md

 - Introduction
 	- I love quotes
-	- What follows is more ore
+	- What follows is more or less a structured list of quotes